fulya-uyssaslan/SQL_through_practice/README.md

 # SQL_through_practice
 I am acquiring SQL skills through hands-on practice and real-world applications.

+SECTION-1: Customer table:
-SECTION-1: Here is what I have learned:
+Here is what I have learned:

 What are the basic SQL commands?